KD milestones

 1926

-The launching of the double-deck saloon steamer "Vaterland" takes place at the Sachsenberg brothers' shipyard in Cologne-Deutz in April.
-It is the anniversary ship for the 100th anniversary of the Preußisch-Rheinische Dampfschiffahrts-Gesellschaft.
+The double-decker saloon steamer "Vaterland" is launched at the Sachsenberg Brothers shipyard in Cologne-Deutz in April.

 1926